dollarshaveclub/shave/README.md

 ### Why?

-**Truncated.js** is made for a need for simpicity when it comes to text truncation.
-Several plugins that I've reviewed oversolve the issue for what people want when they want text truncation - _for text to look nice in a specified space_.
-Here's a basic [example](http://codepen.io/yowainwright/pen/xEwNKJ).
+**Truncated.js** is made simpicity when it comes to text truncation.
+Several plugins that I've looked at oversolve what people want when they want text truncation - _for text to look nice in a specified space_.
+Here's a basic [example](http://codepen.io/yowainwright/pen/xEwNKJ) & with [jQuery](http://codepen.io/yowainwright/pen/VKvNGE).

 This plugin is small - `~1kb` unminified & is meant to do 1 thing - _truncate text based on a specified max height_.